Translate

 Senior archaeologist Ronny Reich, in his book Excavations in the City of David, opens with a chapter titled "A Moment in Which to Be Born."
 There, he notes that the spring east of the city—beneath the rock-cut temple—was never called Gihon in the Bible, but En Shemesh (Sun Spring).
 The spring is characterized as a seasonal gusher, intermittently surging like a pump—fitting the Hebrew word gihon, meaning “bursting forth.”
 However, each morning, to this day, sunlight, (shemesh in Hebrew) illuminates the entrance to the spring.

 Reich used this En Shemesh identification to resolve a longstanding difficulty in interpreting a boundary passage in the Book of Joshua.
-That passage describes a point where the tribal borders of Judah and Benjamin converge—precisely where the altar’s raised bedrock foundation sits.
+That passage describes a point where the tribal borders of Judah and Benjamin converge—precisely where, by design, the altar’s raised bedrock foundation sits.
 This location supports Reich's identification and reinforces the site's significance.

 Note the South East corner of the altar foundation